-Outsourcing is evolving, while always staying a hot topic.
-Although there are some doubts, concerns, and diverse opinions on the pros and cons of outsourcing, its influence and popularity are undeniable.
-Considered as a business practice that primarily lowers the costs and helps organizations scale more successfully, outsourcing established its dominance in particular business areas and segments.
+Outsourcing is evolving while always staying a hot topic.
+Although there are some doubts, concerns, and diverse opinions on the pros and cons of outsourcing, its influence, and popularity are undeniable.
+Considered a business practice that primarily lowers costs and helps organizations scale more successfully, outsourcing established its dominance in particular business areas and segments.

 However, these advantages are not the only ones.